A reader has lived a frugal life, but now her personal health may affect her personal finances.

 Medical debt is a well-known problem in the world of credit counseling and debt management.
 In fact, it’s one of the leading causes of sudden debt — along with divorce, accidents, and natural disasters.

 Of those leading causes, medical debt is among the most complex.
-It involves not only the actually expenses of treatment but also lost wages and even — as you’ve learned, Alexandra — the costs of prescription drugs that can drain a bank account long after the underlying illness is cured.
+It involves not only the actual expenses of treatment but also lost wages and even — as you’ve learned, Alexandra — the costs of prescription drugs that can drain a bank account long after the underlying illness is cured.

 I’d urge anyone in this predicament to start with credit counseling.
 This is a free service from a nonprofit credit counseling agency.
 You’ll receive a debt analysis that will point you in the right direction.
 Check out Debt.com’s report, What Is Credit Counseling… And Why Do I Need It?